PaulioRandall/np90/README.md

 First create a map of your tokens in JavaScript.
 I recommend creating a file and exporting.
 Call it whatever you like.

-There are no standards or conventions on how one should organise their token maps.
+There are no standards or conventions on how one should organise their tokens.
 Do what works, not what happens to be trending!

 Here's a rough example: